COIC Resources

 Books

 The Racial Justice Action Group (RJAG) has created a social justice library related to anti-oppression, which continues to expand.
-The library resides on a cart in Rev. Paul Langston-Daley’s office that is wheeled out into the Parish Hall on Sundays.
+The library resides on a cart in Rev. Paul Langston-Daley’s office that is often wheeled out into the Parish Hall on Sundays.
 There is a system in place to sign out books you want to borrow.
-Here are the books currently available
+Here are the books currently available.

 Videos